-Most businesses claim a modest use of home charge of just £2 per week but HMRC actually allows you more than that.
+Most businesses claim a modest use of home charge of just £26 a month but HMRC actually allows you more than that.
 For sole traders who work from home, HMRC allows a much more scientific method for calculating what expenses you can deduct for the use of your home.

 If you are a self-employed business owner, you can claim for a proportion of the following home costs;

-The personal allowance is currently £11,500 of tax free income.
-By looking at your family situation it may be possible to utilise the personal allowances of family members who are able to carry out duties within your business.
+The personal allowance is currently £12,570 of tax free income.
+By looking within the family it may be possible to utilise the personal allowances of family members who are able to carry out duties within your business.